The 2020 Children’s Literature Summer School is going digital!

 Each of the sessions will come with a dedicated discussion forum so you can chat to other learners, ask questions, and share your views on the material.
 Course tutors will be taking part in these discussions too and there will be some live sessions that all learners can join.

 About the Summer School

 Now in its third year, the children’s literature summer school gives you the chance to examine key aspects of children’s literature, to deepen your knowledge, and enhance your appreciation of texts for young readers.

 The summer school is taught through lectures, which open up key areas for investigation, and workshops which give participants the opportunity to examine and discuss specific texts and to test a variety of approaches to children’s books.
 Staff will guide you through critical material and show you how familiar books can still surprise and delight us.

-The summer school will be of special interest to teachers, students, educationalists and children’s literature enthusiasts.
+The summer school will be of special interest to teachers, students, librarians, educationalists and children’s literature enthusiasts.

 You won’t be expected to do any particular preparation in advance of the lectures or workshops.
-You will be provided with all necessary materials at registration.
+You will be provided with access to all necessary materials when you register.